michalmonday/marks.py/README.md

 This example would result in the following output:
 ![IMAGE DIDNT SHOW](./images/example_1.png)

+The graph tells that even if the student received 100% in all remaining assessments, his mark end/total mark would be ~87%, if in all remaining assessments he got 30%, his end/total mark would be ~46%.

 ### Calculating year mark
 In example below it is assumed that the student has 8 modules.